matuzo/matuzoat/src/blog/2023/pros-and-cons-of-shadow-dom.md

 I understand that most of the cons described in this post are not critical issues, and there are ways to work around them.
 The thing is, it's just a lot of stuff we have to consider, and we could avoid that by simply not using Shadow DOM.
 Sounds easier than it is.
 I don't know; time will tell.
 I will keep you posted! :)

+A big thank you to Egor, Dave, and Simon for their feedback!

 <h2>Further reading</h2>